 The Campus Jobs team will help you earn money and develop employability skills, balanced around your studies.
 All Campus Jobs student workers receive role specific training and a Campus Jobs Induction on registration.

 Campus Jobs is part of the Careers & Employability team and provide a term time drop-in for student workers within the Careers and Employability Centre (Ground Floor, University Library), Monday to Friday 10:00 – 12:00.

-If you are a member of staff, please visit our Campus Jobs Staff page.
+If you are a member of staff, please visit our Campus Jobs Portal page.

 How to apply

 CareerLinc is the place to find your next part-time role.
 The Careers & Employability team can help you find a part time job to suit you and fit around your studies.
 As well as easing financial hardship, the aim is to ensure you develop and maximise your employability skills to place you in the best possible position to secure your chosen career upon graduation.
 In addition to holding vacancies for Campus Jobs, CareerLinc also advertises part-time vacancies with local employers, including casual, temporary and summer jobs as well as work experience and placement opportunities.

 Campus Jobs hold on-going recruitment for a range of roles.
 By completing an Expression of Interest form, you can apply to a number of these roles at the same time.
 Note that a submitted Expression of Interest form gives no guarantee of being recruited into a Campus Jobs pool of student workers.